WIT-IEEE-MATE-ROV/WIT-IEEE-Nugget-Industries-2019.github.io/docs/modules/sensor-reading.md

 ### set_mag_gain()
 Sets the magnetometer gain.

 ## Temperature(MAX6581)
 This is used to monitor the temperature inside the ROV

 ## Barometer
 This sensor can measure up to 10 meter depth with water depth resolution of 0.16mm adn can measure altitude in air using air pressure with a resolution of 13cm.
+Also has a temperature component that will measure the temperature outside the ROV.
+We were able to use part of the BlueRobotics code that they made for the sensor and talior it to our needs.

 ### ms5837_init()
 The sensor is intialized and data is verified with a cyclic redundancy check (crc).